November 2024 Indonesian local elections: Candidates

 Independent candidates are required to submit photocopies of identity cards as proof of support, numbering between 6.5 and 10 percent of the registered electorate in a given region.
-According to KPU, 168 independent candidates nationwide registered, down from 203 which registered for the 2020 elections.
-For all gubernatorial elections, eleven pairs of independent candidates registered, of which two pairs are confirmed to have submitted sufficient proofs.
+According to KPU, 168 independent candidates nationwide registered, down from 203 who registered for the 2020 elections.
+For all gubernatorial elections, eleven pairs of independent candidates registered, of which two pairs are confirmed to have submitted sufficient proof.
 One of the two resigned, leaving just one pair of independent candidates running for governor (Dharma Pongrekun in Jakarta).

 In total, KPU approved 1,553 pairs of candidates, including 103 gubernatorial tickets, 284 mayoral tickets, and 1,166 regency tickets.
-After they had been approved, but prior to the election date, at least five candidates had died, including North Maluku gubernatorial candidate Benny Laos who died in a speedboat explosion.
-The other deaths include three vice-gubernatorial candidates (in Aceh, South Papua and Central Papua) and a vice-regent candidate (in Ciamis, West Java).
+After they had been approved, but prior to the election date, at least five candidates had died, including North Maluku gubernatorial candidate Benny Laos, who died in a speedboat explosion.
+The other deaths include three vice-gubernatorial candidates (in Aceh, South Papua, and Central Papua) and a vice-regent candidate (in Ciamis, West Java).
 A further four tickets were disqualified: one gubernatorial ticket (Southwest Papua), two mayoral tickets (Metro and Banjarbaru), and one regency (Fakfak).